A non-relativistic Dirac equation: An application to photo ionization of highly charged hydrogen-like ions: Abstract

 \section{Abstract}

-We investigate the role of relativistic and magnetic corrections in photo ionization of hydrogen-like ions.
+We investigate the role of relativity in photo ionization of hydrogen-like ions by a laser pulse.
 For hydrogen, the wavelengths of the laser resides in the weakly ultra violet region.
 For higher nuclear charges, the laser parameters are scaled in a manner which renders the time-dependent Schr{\"o}dinger equation in the dipole approximation independent of nuclear charge.
-By comparing with numerical solutions of both the relativistic time-dependent Dirac equation and the non-relativistic Schr{\"o}dinger equation -- with and without magnetic interactions, the influence of these interactions are revealed.
-Moreover, we investigate to what extent relativistic effects are induced by the relativistic shift in the structure of the ions or by the strong external field.
-In agreement with a recent work, Ivanova et al., Phys.
-Rev. A {\bf 98}, 063402 (2018), we find that the dominant relativistic correction is the former, i.e., the relativistic shift in the binding energy of the ions.
-However, dynamical relativistic corrections induced by the laser field are also seen -- in addition to a significant influence of the magnetic field for the longer wavelengths.
+The ionization potentials of these highly charged ions are strongly modified by relativistic effects.
+In an earlier work, Ivanova et al., Phys.
+Rev. A {\bf 98}, 063402 (2018), it is demonstrated how this explains most of the relativistic correction to the ionization probability.
+Here we investigate to what extent remaining discrepancies can be attributed to relativistic effects stemming from the strong external field.
+To this end, we solve semi-relativistic formulations of both the Schr{\"o}dinger and the Dirac equations; the former accounts for increased inertia due to the external laser field, while the latter features a non-relativistic interaction term.